phcode-dev/phoenix/docs/generatedApiDocs/features/QuickViewManager-API.md

 When QuickViewManager determines that the user intents to see QuickView on hover, `getQuickView` function on all registered QuickView providers are invoked to get the quick view popup. `getQuickView` should return a promise that resolves to the popup contents if the provider has a quick view.
 Else just reject the promise.
 If multiple providers returns QuickView, all of them are displayed stacked one by one.
-Alternatively, you can return an `exclusive` flag from a provider to force only a particular popup to be displayed.
+You can alter this behavior by providing a `filterQuickView` function in the provider where you can modify what previews will be shown.
 See detailed API docs for implementation details below:

 ## API